Home Linux BasicsHow To Add A Directory To PATH In Linux

 macchina

-As you can see, the Macchina binary file is kept in the cargo bin directory.
+As shown above, the Macchina binary file was saved in the Cargo bin directory.
 After installing Rust, I should have added this directory to my $PATH, but I forgot.
-Hence the above problem!
+That’s why I couldn’t run the program directly from the terminal.

-If I installed Rust using the rustup installer script, I wouldn't have encountered this issue.
+If I had installed Rust using the rustup installer script, this problem wouldn’t have occurred.
 Because the rustup script will automatically add Cargo's bin directory to the $PATH environment variable by modifying the profile file located at ~/.profile.

 List Environment Variables in $PATH